 Loving a child-free life with my partner

-After marrying THE guy for me, the Hippy Hubby and I enjoyed 9 months of newlywed bliss before I ended up needing to have another surgery.
+After marrying the Hippy Hubby, we enjoyed 9 months of newlywed bliss before I ended up needing to have another surgery.
 Thankfully, this one wasn't for my spinal cord.
 In the winter of 2008, I was diagnosed with Poly-cystic Ovarian Syndrome, Endometriosis, and a retroverted uterus.
 In short, I was told that I most likely would never be able to have a child.
 I was given a lower chance you have of getting pregnant when using a condom.
 I have been a free-spirited person my entire life.
 I loved reading to children at the library, Barnes & Noble, and Half Price Books.
 I loved babysitting and nannying.
 I simply never thought that I wanted to be a mother myself, and that's totally OK by the way!
 The years of trauma on my back and pain in my legs had made me a “fly by the seat of my pants” kind of gal.
 I thought that the last thing I needed was a baby to hold me back.
 When Andy and I got married, we were pretty sure that we wanted to live our lives without children, and both of us agreed that having a baby was not what we wanted.
 When I was told that I wouldn't be able to conceive a child, we both looked at each other and said, “Meh, no loss there.
 We never wanted to try anyway.”

 One surgery…after another